Happy Times (2000 film): Reception

+Critical response

-Rotten Tomatoes, a review aggregator, reports that 72% of 60 surveyed critics gave the film a positive review; the average rating is 6.5/10.
+Rotten Tomatoes, a review aggregator, reports that 72% of 61 critics gave the film a positive review with the average rating of 6.4/10.
 The site's consensus reads: "One of Zhang's smaller films, Happy Times is nevertheless moving and bittersweet."
+Metacritic assigned the film a weighted average score of 63 out of 100, based on 23 critics, indicating generally favourable reviews.

 Derek Elley of Variety called it "a modern-day character comedy with a touching edge", comparing it to 1960s European character comedies.
 In The New York Times, A. O. Scott described it as "a wise, gentle and sad new comedy" whose sentimentality "reverberates discreetly underneath a rough, matter-of-fact surface".